dida-do/eurocropsml/README.md

 ```

 ### Usage Guide
-The quickest way to interact with the `eurocropsml` package and get started is using the EuroCropsML dataset is via the provided command-line interface (CLI).
+The quickest way to interact with the `eurocropsml` package and get started is to use the `EuroCropsML` dataset is via the provided command-line interface (CLI).

 For example, to **get help** on available commands and options, use
 ```console